Poultry housing helps to protect birds during unfavourable weather.

 Food and Water

-Feed may become a stressor if there is not enough, it is out of reach, there is too much competition for feed, feed particles are too fine or coarse, or the feed is high in salt.
+The feed may become a stressor if there is not enough, it is out of reach, there is too much competition for feed, feed particles are too fine or coarse, or the feed is high in salt.
 Any of these will have a negative impact on feed intake, resulting in birds having less energy to ward off diseases.
-Mouldy feed also contain poisonous substances that can suppress the immunity of birds.
+The mouldy feed also contains poisonous substances that can suppress the immunity of birds.

 Birds need shade to protect them from the sun.